 - Showing preferential treatment to tenants based on their nationality.
 One component of nationality is language.
 Don’t ask a prospective tenant, for instance, where they’re originally from.

 - Using sex as a qualifying standard when it comes to renting out your property.
 Gender stereotyping is also a form of discrimination when it comes to renting.
-Regardless of gender, you need to afford everyone an equal opportunity when it comes to renting out your property.
+Regardless of gender identity, you need to afford everyone an equal opportunity when it comes to renting out your property.

 - Using familial status as a qualifying standard when renting out your Utah home.
 Denying a prospect the opportunity to rent your property based on the number of children they have is discriminatory.

 - Refusing to rent to a tenant based on their disability.
-Besides not discriminating against disabled people, the Fair Housing Act also requires you provide reasonable accommodations and modifications.
+Besides not discriminating against disabled people, the Fair Housing Act also requires you provide reasonable accommodation and reasonable modification.
+This may include letting a assistance animal like emotional support animals or a service animal to live on premises.

 We suggest also familiarizing yourself with landlord-tenant laws as a Utah landlord.